The Berlin Blockade and Airlift: How Soviet Russia tried to starve Europe into submission

-The Berlin Blockade was an important event in the Cold War era when the Soviet Union cutoff access to Berlin from 1948 to 1949, which led to the Western Allied powers using aircraft to provide resources to the civilians who were trapped as a result.
+This blockade would become a key event in the early Cold War era the western Allied powers used aircraft to provide resources to the civilians who were trapped as a result.

 The blockade was a response to the Western Allies' currency reform, which the Soviet Union saw as a move towards creating a separate, capitalist West German state.

 The United States and its allies believed that West Germany should be a single, unified country.
-They were worried that if East Germany became independent, it would give Russia a foothold in Europe.
+They were worried that if East Germany became independent, it would strengthen Soviet influence in Europe.

 This event showed the conflict between capitalist and communist ideologies in the post-war world.